 \subsection{Generating Training Corpora from Wikipedia}

-In terms of computational resources, it is highly inefficient to train an LM on the entire Wikipedia snapshot every time the LM requires updates since most part of Wikipedia is \textit{unchanged} from the previous snapshot.
-Moreover, it is not certain whether updating the LM on the entire Wikipedia snapshot is the best approach for updating the factual knowledge stored in the LM.
+It is highly computationally expensive to train an LM on the entire Wikipedia snapshot every time the LM requires updates since most part of Wikipedia is \textit{unchanged} from the previous snapshot.
+Moreover, it is not certain whether training on whole snapshot is the best approach for updating the factual knowledge stored in the LM.
 Therefore, we compare the differences between consecutive Wikipedia snapshots in order to use only updated and new text for training.
 We call these subsets \textsc{TWiki-Diffsets}.
 Algorithm \ref{algo1} shows the procedure for generating them.

 As shown in Algorithm \ref{algo1}, a single \textsc{TWiki-Diffset} is generated by getting the differences (similarly to \texttt{git diff}) between two consecutive Wikipedia snapshots.
 If an article with a new unique id is included in the recent snapshot, we append the entire article to \textsc{TWiki-Diffset}.
-For an article having an existing id in the previous snapshot, we compare the two articles by paragraphs and add new or updated sentences to \textsc{TWiki-Diffsets}.
+For an article having an existing id in the previous snapshot, we compare the two articles by paragraphs and add new or updated sentences to \textsc{TWiki-Diffset}.
 Examples of \textsc{TWiki-Diffset} are shown in Figure \ref{fig:twiki_diffsets}, and detailed statistics are shown in Section \ref{sec:statistics}.